frankchang1000/ShooterStopper/README.md

 ## Installation and Usage ✅
 Before beginning installation, ShooterStopper wants to ensure the privacy of our users and want to highlight that we detect **objects rather than people.**

+## Challenges 🤬
+When we first planned ShooterStopper, we originally wanted to implement the Ring API in our project that we later found inaccessible.
+We improvised and used webcam cameras to simulate a security camera, but we soon found the resolution and frames of the camera quality were poor as we found some input lag.

 ## Accomplishments 🎆
 As school shootings have been a major conflict this decade, we are proud to face this problem with an efficent and working method.
 We are pleased with our AI training and with our model we were able to detect items instantly and ShooterStopper could show how simular an item detected from a camera is to an weapon.